lo1gr/interview_questions/quant-teaser.md

 - Permutations are for lists (order matters) and combinations are for groups (order doesn't matter).
 combination: n choose k: n!/[k!(n-k)!]
 permutation: n!/(n-k)!

+Whacky:
+#Question: Five pirates discover a chest containing 100 gold coins.
+They decide to sit down and devise a distribution strategy.
+The pirates are ranked based on their experience (Pirate 1 to Pirate 5, where Pirate 5 is the most experienced).
+The most experienced pirate gets to propose a plan and then all the pirates vote on it.
+If at least half of the pirates agree on the plan, the gold is split according to the proposal.
+If not, the most experienced pirate is thrown off the ship and this process continues with the remaining pirates until a proposal is accepted.
+The first priority of the pirates is to stay alive and second to maximize the gold they get.
+Pirate 5 devises a plan which he knows will be accepted for sure and will maximize his gold.
+What is his plan?

+To understand the answer, we need to reduce this problem to only 2 pirates.
+So what happens if there are only 2 pirates.
+Pirate 2 can easily propose that he gets all the 100 gold coins.
+Since he constitutes 50% of the pirates, the proposal has to be accepted leaving Pirate 1 with nothing.

+Now let’s look at 3 pirates situation, Pirate 3 knows that if his proposal does not get accepted, then pirate 2 will get all the gold and pirate 1 will get nothing.
+So he decides to bribe pirate 1 with one gold coin.
+Pirate 1 knows that one gold coin is better than nothing so he has to back pirate 3.
+Pirate 3 proposes {pirate 1, pirate 2, pirate 3} {1, 0, 99}.
+Since pirate 1 and 3 will vote for it, it will be accepted.

+If there are 4 pirates, pirate 4 needs to get one more pirate to vote for his proposal.
+Pirate 4 realizes that if he dies, pirate 2 will get nothing (according to the proposal with 3 pirates) so he can easily bribe pirate 2 with one gold coin to get his vote.
+So the distribution will be {0, 1, 0, 99}.

+Smart right?
+Now can you figure out the distribution with 5 pirates?
+Let’s see.
+Pirate 5 needs 2 votes and he knows that if he dies, pirate 1 and 3 will get nothing.
+He can easily bribe pirates 1 and 3 with one gold coin each to get their vote.
+In the end, he proposes {1, 0, 1, 0, 98}.
+This proposal will get accepted and provide the maximum amount of gold to pirate 5.

+#You are in a canoe in a swimming pool, and you have a penny in your
+pocket.
+You toss the penny into the water.
+What happens to the water level in the swimming pool?

+When the rock is in the boat, the weight of both the rock and boat is pressuring the water which causes the water level to rise.
+When the rock is at the bottom of the water, it displaces its volume in the water rather than the weight.
+Due to the fact that the rock’s density is greater than that of water and volume, the water level will fall.

+# There are one hundred coins on the table.
+You and an opponent take turns
+# removing 1, 2, 3, or 4 coins at a time.
+You win if there are no coins left at the
+# end of your turn.
+You may choose whether to go first or second.
+What do you
+# do and why?
+backward induction: remove 5 at every iteration:
+I want to get:
+95 90 85 80...
+5 0
+So i start second.